mitbailey/MMC/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-# NiceLib Conversion for Thorlabs Kinesis Stepper Motor Driver
-(_From mitbailey/driver_converter/runnable/README.MD_)
-1. Required packages: Thorlabs Kinesis (installed in C:\Program Files..), NiceLib, CFFI
-2. To build the CFFI symbol table: `python _build_kst.py`
-3. Mid level wrapper: `python _thorlabs_kst_wrap_basic.py`

-## Hierarchy
-GUI <-> Middleware <-> Drivers <-> Hardware
-- The GUI calls Middleware functions and is the layer the user directly interacts with.
-The GUI simply knows that it exists above some Monochromator with some type of Motion Controller(s) and detector(s).
-- The middleware allows the GUI to be agnostic to specific hardware and hardware implementations, providing the GUI layer with consistent functions to interface with across all forms of motion control and detection.
-The Middleware determines which drivers must be used.
-- The drivers interact directly with the motion controller and detector and are specific to their model / type.